-We welcome Shelli Lipton & Nathan Koenig of the Woodstock Museum And The Red Feather Drummers & Educators
+We welcome Dennis Yerry, Even Pritchard, Shelli Lipton, Nathan Koenig of the Woodstock Museum And The Red Feather Drummers & Educators

 We will be showing the film "Iroquois Power for the 21st Century" throughout the day.